epfl-ada/ada-2024-project-adapocalypse/README.md

 * week 14 - finishing touches, UX & Artistic Direction (design, colors etc)

 # 427 mots

+Questions for the TAs :
+* we noticed that our dataset registers is a drastic drop of movies released after 2010, we think that might be because of lack of such recent data.
+Would it be possible to leave these data out of our analysis ?

 you have to show -
 That you can handle the data in its size.